sewellstephens/public-portfolio/posts/creating-a-static-site-on-a-tight-budget.md

 ### Connecting a CMS

 Connecting a CMS is easy once you know how.
-I reccommend 11ty with Decap CMS (aka Netlify CMS).
+I reccommend eleventy with Decap CMS (aka Netlify CMS).
 If you don't know how, I didnt at first either.
 First install 11ty

 ```
 npm install @11ty/eleventy --save-dev